Some Trump records taken to Mar-a-Lago clearly marked as classified, including documents at ‘top secret’ level

 During his time in the White House, Trump often took official documents with him to his residence to review, accruing piles of records over time, according to people familiar with Trump’s record-keeping practices.

-While that is not in itself necessarily unusual, the documents would pile up.
+Although that is not in itself necessarily unusual, the documents would pile up.
 One White House staffer said it became a problem that eventually led records staff to search for materials in classified burn bags, which are used to dispose of documents.

 “For all the things written about him that he didn’t read, he often would take things with him to the residence or bring things down with him,” said a second Trump White House official.
 “But I don’t know that that is out of the ordinary.”

-Officials had to the scramble to pack up before Joe Biden took office, and one person familiar with the events surmised that some of the documents from the residence likely made their way into boxes destined for Mar-a-Lago rather than being turned over as they should have been.
+Officials had to scramble to pack up before Joe Biden took office, and one person familiar with the events surmised that some of the documents from the residence likely made their way into boxes destined for Mar-a-Lago rather than being turned over as they should have been.
 One adviser said Trump began reviewing materials in December after staff received the requests from Gary Stern, a longtime Archives lawyer.

 Over the summer, the Archives reached out about high-profile documents that did not seem to be among those turned over, a person familiar with the matter said.
 Those included correspondence with North Korean leader Kim Jong Un that Trump once described as “love letters,” as well as a letter left for Trump by President Barack Obama, the person said.
 The National Archives also inquired about a map of Hurricane Dorian that had been altered with a black marker by Trump in a failed attempt to show he had not been wrong about the storm’s path, the person said.